rarebreed/protean-service/protean/docs/combat.md

 meta game perspective for a character to ever hold back attacks.
 Perhaps in other game systems, there is a special rule (ala a Feat or Advantage) where if they defend for one round, they gain some kind of tactical advantage.
 But then you have to learn the umpteen million special Feat rules, and how they interact with each other in combat.
-I will argue that although retro initially looks more complex, in the long run it is actually simpler, because there are less special rules you need to learn or keep track of.
+I will argue that although protean initially looks more complex, in the long run it is actually simpler, because there are less special rules you need to learn or keep track of.

 Going back to the example fight, many fans of other game systems will simply tell you that all of the above _is_